Accreditation Council for Continuing Medical Education (ACCME)

 • Medical Professional's Important Role

 The medical profession has an important role in substance use disorder / addiciton.
-Areas such as advocacy, patient education, prevention, screening, brief intervention and referral to treatment (SBIRT), medicated assisted treatment.
+Areas such as advocacy, patient education, prevention, screening, brief intervention and referral to treatment (SBIRT), medication-assisted treatment, treatment and recovery.